jimwins/titi/docs/querying.rst

 .. note::

-    Using ``raw_query`` is advanced and possibly dangerous, and Idiorm does not make any attempt to protect you from making errors when using this method.
-If you find yourself calling ``raw_query`` often, you may have misunderstood the purpose of using an ORM, or your application may be too complex for Idiorm.
+    Using ``raw_query`` is advanced and possibly dangerous, and Titi does not make any attempt to protect you from making errors when using this method.
+If you find yourself calling ``raw_query`` often, you may have misunderstood the purpose of using an ORM, or your application may be too complex for Titi.
 Consider using a more full-featured database abstraction system.

 Raw SQL execution using PDO